-In order to verify previous experience, a Verification of Experience form must be given to the Human Resources Department.
+To verify previous experience, a Verification of Experience form must be given to the Human Resources Department.
 Professional/Technical/Supervisory employees can verify ten (10) years of experience.
 Administrative employees can verify fifteen (15) years of experience.
-Instructional employees can verify ten (10) years of prior teaching experience.
-Noninstructional employees can verify ten (10) years of experience.
+Instructional employees can verify twenty (20) years of prior teaching experience.
 If the experience form is received within forty-five (45) days of the employee's start date, the new pay will be retroactive back to his/her start date.
-If the experience form is received after the first forty-five (45) days of employment, the new pay will start at the beginning of the pay period in which it is received.
-The combination of military and previous experience cannot exceed ten (10) years for noninstructional employees.
+If the experience form is received after the first forty- five (45) days of employment, the new pay will start at the beginning of the pay period in which it is received.
 Previous experience can only be brought in one time for the entire duration of employment with the Hernando County School District regardless of employment changes.
+Once a determination is made by Human Resources, the employee shall have thirty (30) days to request an appeal.